AnnaRemi/WebServer/readme.md

-version 1.0
+version 1.3

-Getting the definition of the word
+Getting the definition of the word; now synonyms and antonyms are available!
-Using Python's Flask(HTML) and PyDictionary API
+Using Python's Flask, HTML templates and PyDictionary API

-You can run it via command line: python my_server.py
+You can run it via command line:

-in future versions synonyms & antonyms will be available
+python my_server.py